abrisse/finary/README.md

 * import any data from any source not yet supported by Finary
 * build extra reporting features

+It includes some extra features like external providers import (see [External Providers import](https://github.com/abrisse/finary#external-providers-import))

 ## Installation

 Add this line to your application's Gemfile: